joash-muganda/CMPE-258_Deep-Learning_Assigments/Assignment2_LLMs/README.md

-# ExploreLLMs
+# Advanced LLM Demonstrations

+This repository contains a comprehensive demonstration of advanced techniques using Large Language Models (LLMs), including tokenization, interactions with OpenAI's GPT models, a custom code interpreter, retrieval augmented generation, and fine-tuning LLMs for specific tasks.

 ## Overview

-ExploreLLMs is a repository dedicated to exploring the capabilities of Large Language Models (LLMs).
-It contains a variety of resources and examples showcasing how to leverage LLMs for different tasks.
+The project showcases the versatility and power of modern LLMs in processing and understanding human language.
+Through a series of structured demonstrations, we explore how these models can be leveraged to perform a wide range of NLP tasks, from understanding context in conversational AI to generating context-aware responses and tailoring models to specific applications.

-## Contents
+## Features

-- **Notebooks**: This directory contains Jupyter notebooks covering various aspects of LLMs, including tokenization, interaction with OpenAI API, custom code interpretation, exploring different LLM architectures, and fine-tuning for specific tasks.
+- **Tokenization with Transformers**: Demonstrates the foundational step of preparing text data for LLMs.
+- **Interacting with OpenAI's GPT Models**: Engages with the latest GPT models to showcase conversational AI capabilities.
+- **Custom Code Interpreter**: Introduces a practical application of LLMs in executing specific coding tasks.
+- **Retrieval Augmented Generation**: Utilizes the Wikipedia API to enrich model responses with real-time information.
+- **Fine-Tuning LLMs**: Details the process of tailoring pre-trained models to specific needs, enhancing their performance on targeted datasets.

-## Notebooks Overview
+## Demo

-1. **Tokenization**: Demonstrates the tokenization process, breaking down text into individual tokens, and its significance in natural language processing tasks.

-2. **OpenAI API Interaction**: Provides examples of interacting with the OpenAI API to generate text, complete prompts, and perform other language-related tasks.

-3. **Custom Code Interpreter with OpenAI API**: Explains how to build a custom code interpreter using the capabilities of OpenAI's language models.

-4. **Exploring Different LLMs**: Explores the capabilities and nuances of various Large Language Models, understanding their strengths and limitations.

-5. **Fine-tuning**: Guides on fine-tuning pre-trained language models for specific tasks to enhance their performance and adaptability.
+Experience our interactive demonstration [here](#https://drive.google.com/file/d/1_bB1XCMlaq5A9rmTjcho8WjMocW18HqW/view?usp=sharing).
+This demo provides a hands-on look at the project's capabilities, illustrating the practical applications of LLMs in various scenarios.